jhoffman5/student_accessible_files/csc4730/p2/README.md

 ### Detect and correct any other dependencies

 The rest of your task will be completed by looking through the code to figure out where there are checks or assumptions made about the address space.

-To narrow your search: think about what happens when you pass a parameter into the kernel, for example; if passing a pointer, the kernel needs to be very careful with it, to ensure you haven't passed it a bad pointer.
-How does it do this now?
-Does this code need to change in order to work in your new version of XV6?

-One last hint: you'll have to look at the xv6 makefile as well.
+Hint: you'll have to look at one of the xv6 makefiles.

 ### Fun